Vpet95/prompt-sync-plus/README.md

 });
 ```

 The default value is `false` - i.e. autocomplete only triggers on TAB (or whichever key is configured to trigger autocomplete; see [additional settings]()).
+Note that sticky is only configurable with `AutocompleteBehavior.SUGGEST`.

 ![Kapture 2022-09-23 at 17 06 35](https://user-images.githubusercontent.com/6632738/192056793-0d855a52-d0ed-4522-ae7a-943bdb219ac2.gif)